NorthernChicken/MCServerPlayerCountLogger/README.md

 # MCServerPlayerCountLogger
-This script will get the number of players on a Minecraft server and log it in the console and a text file.
+The first script will get the number of players on a Minecraft server and log it in the console and a text file.
 Uses Mcstatus.io's API.
+The second will notify you in the terminal if the player count reaches a certain amount.

 *Note* Times might be inaccurate up to 30 seconds because Mcstatus's API can take time to update.